fdeblasio/pokeemerald-expansion/README.md

     - Spe: 65->75

 - Lunatone:
-    - Learns Icy Wind by level up
+    - Learns Icy Wind and Peck by level up

 - Solrock:
     - Learns Power Gem and Solar Blade by level up